 RIGHT ISSUE OF SHARES & UTILISATION OF PROCEEDS THEREOF

-The utilization of Rights Issue proceeds are placed before
+The details of utilization of Rights Issue proceeds are placed before

-the Audit Committee of the Board on Quarterly and Annual basis.
+the Audit Committee and the Board on a quarterly basis.
 Further, the

 Company also provides the details of the utilization of Rights Issue